 Once in Bulgaria, they walked one kilometer before taking a rest.
 “For one hour, we watched the surroundings to make sure that it was safe to go”.
 Then the two men kept walking for about 12 hours.
-They had a map on their phone and they were following a highway while walking at a distance to stay away from the villages and the police.

 “We went through high mountains.
 When I was sleeping my friend saw a big yellow and black snake coming on me”, said the respondent.
 We ran away, because it was dangerous.
 Also, we could hear wolves”.